ruby-rice/rice/docs/index.md

 * Automatic exception handling between C++ and Ruby
 * Smart pointers for handling garbage collection
 * A C++ API to wrap Ruby's C API

+Rice is also part of a larger [ecosystem](ecosystem.md) of tools that together provide a complete pipeline from C++ headers to documented, type-annotated Ruby gems.

 ## Project Details